Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Of course, it’s not enough to just have a quick overview of the Thai eCommerce market.
 By taking a deep dive into the motivations and behaviours of Thai online shoppers, you’ll be able to improve your strategies for reaching and converting them.

-Typically defined as those born between the early 1980s and the year 2000, this cohort, along with the younger Generation Z, spends the most time on the Internet—up to 11-and-a-half hours on holidays and weekends.
-They most actively participate in eCommerce, with up 61.9 per cent of Generation Y shopping online, compared to 32.6 per cent of Generation X (born from the 1960s to early 1980s) and 5.3 per cent of Baby Boomers (born from the mid-1940s to mid-1960s).
+Typically defined as those born between the early 1980s and the year 2000, this cohort, along with the younger Generation Z, spends the most time on the Internet10—up to 11-and-a-half hours on holidays and weekends.
+They most actively participate in eCommerce5, with up 61.9 per cent of Generation Y shopping online, compared to 32.6 per cent of Generation X (born from the 1960s to early 1980s) and 5.3 per cent of Baby Boomers (born from the mid-1940s to mid-1960s).

 The accessibility of eCommerce platforms via smartphones also drives Thais’ online shopping behaviour.
-A majority (67 per cent) use mobile apps to shop online, according to ecommerceIQ eMarketplace Survey Thailand 2018, as cited by Austrade.
-For high-priced items like smartphones and luxury goods, though, desktop computers and laptops remain the preferred medium for product research and purchase.
+A majority (67 per cent) use mobile apps to shop online, according to ecommerceIQ eMarketplace Survey Thailand 2018, as cited by Austrade.5 For high-priced items like smartphones and luxury goods, though, desktop computers and laptops remain the preferred medium for product research and purchase.

 Thai online shoppers are keen to take advantage of loyalty programs, too.
-Central Group, a retail conglomerate, has a loyalty card that can also be used as a credit card for purchases on their e-retail website.
+Central Group, a retail conglomerate, has a loyalty card12 that can also be used as a credit card for purchases on their e-retail website.
 Shoppers earn points for every purchase they make.

 If you mostly sell products through eMarketplaces, you may not have control over payment methods.
 You can, however, keep an eye on these platforms’ major eCommerce sales events and run promotions in advance.
 You can also make sure that you offer a wider—or at least superior—product range than your competitors.

 Make sure your online shop and social media content are optimised for mobile phones, too.
-Find a reliable shipping partner, and research about all the payment methods that an eMarketplace provides.
+Find a reliable eCommerce shipping partner, and research about all the payment methods that an eMarketplace provides.

 Lazada Thailand, the country’s most popular eMarketplace, accepts the following payment methods: